Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

 Setting this key to `true` has the effect that an option other than `--- Please Select ---` must be selected to pass validation.

+# Task Module *linuxfabrik.clf.text_input*

+A task module that renders an HTML text input.

+## `label`

+* Type: string

+The text to be used for the HTML label element of the rendered text input.
+Supports Jinja templating.
+Supports Markdown formatting.

+## `required`

+* Type: boolean

+Controls the `required` attribute of the HTML input element.
+Setting this key to `true` has the effect that the text input *must be non-empty* to pass validation.

 # Task Module *linuxfabrik.clf.text_output*

 A task module that renders an HTML paragraph.